 In North Buena Vista, however, the average commute to work is quite long.
 On average, people spend 35.33 minutes each day getting to work, which is significantly higher than the national average.

-As is often the case in a small city, North Buena Vista doesn't have a public transportation system that people use for their commute.
+North Buena Vista is a small city, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The percentage of adults in North Buena Vista with college degrees is slightly lower than the national average of 21.84% for all communities.
 13.83% of adults in North Buena Vista have a bachelor's degree or advanced degree.